 8.4.4.6.
-Biological material retention requirements for CTS otter board trawl boats additional management arrangements were introduced in the 2019-20 SESSF season, which require zero discharge of biological material for otter board trawl boats when fishing gear is deployed during daylight hours in high risk areas of the CTS.
+Biological material retention requirements for CTS otter board trawl boats

+While bafflers have been shown to reduce interactions with seabirds, there are still instances where boats interact with seabirds in high-risk areas.
+To ensure interactions with seabirds are minimised, additional management arrangements were introduced in the 2019-20 SESSF season, which require zero discharge of biological material for otter board trawl boats when fishing gear is deployed during daylight hours in high-risk areas of the CTS.